 Looking for documentation about the classic Intune console?
 Go to Intune docs for the classic portal.

 Microsoft Intune is moving to the Azure portal and this means that the workflows and functionality you are used to will change.
-The new portal offers you a preview of new and updated functionality in the Azure portal where you can manage your organization's' mobile devices, PCs, and apps.
-All Intune functionality will eventually move to Azure, but you can perform certain Intune tasks in the Azure portal today.
+The new portal offers you a preview of new and updated functionality in the Azure portal where you can manage your organization's mobile devices, PCs, and apps.
+All Intune functionality will eventually move to Azure, but you can perform many Intune tasks in the Azure portal today.
 Because this new experience is in preview, some functionality might not yet be present in the portal.
-Review the What’s new in the preview section for details.
+Review the What’s new section for details.

 Don’t see the new portal yet?

 We’ve already begun to roll out the preview to select tenants.
 Existing tenants will be migrated to the new experience starting in early calendar year 2017.
 You will receive a notification in the Office Message Center prior to your tenant’s migration.

 You'll find new product documentation in this library, and it will be continually updated during the preview.
 If you have suggestions you'd like to see, please leave feedback in the topic comments.
 We'd love to hear from you.

 Highlights of the new experience include:

 - An integrated console for all your Enterprise Mobility + Security (EMS) components